-Lewis Rhoton and they lived near the Riffels' Wolfe Street home at 2222 Marshall.
-Beauty Rhoton, like his brother-in-law, was not native to Arkansas, but had moved to the capitol city in 1891 after a professional associate, Professor J.R.
-Rightsell, persuaded him to take the position of principal at Scott Street School, which became East Side High School.
-Rhoton subsequently became principal at the Peabody School where he remained until 1896 when his law studies were completed and he could initiate a private law practice.
+J. Kirby Riffel's sister, Bessie, married a fellow real estate investor, Lewis Rhoton and they lived near the Riffels' Wolfe Street home at 2222 Marshall.
+Lewis Rhoton, like his brother-in-law, was not native to Arkansas, but had moved to the capital city in 1891 after a professional associate, Professor J.R.
+Rightsell, persuaded him to take the position of principal at Scott Street School, which later became East Side High School.
+Rhoton subsequently became principal at the Peabody School, where he remained until 1896 when his law studies were completed and he could initiate a private law practice.
 From 1901-4, Rhoton served as deputy prosecuting attorney for Pulaski County while lecturing in law at the University of Arkansas law department.
 In 1908 he became assistant general attorney for the St. Louis, Iron Mountain and Southern Railroad.
 He became general attorney the following year and resigned in 1910.
 He was also instrumental in bringing the Choctow Railroad, later called the Rock Island, to Little Rock.
-Proceedings of the St. School Railroad, later called the Rock Island, to Little Rock.
+St.

 Education was Rhoton's preferred vocation and avocation; real estate investments were just a sidelight perhaps encouraged by his brother-in-law.
-Rhoton combined his passion for teaching and his law training in a book on civil government which became a standard text in Arkansas schools.
+Rhoton combined his passion for teaching and his law training in a book on civil government that became a standard text in Arkansas schools.
 He was also a member of the Little Rock Board of Education from 1904-8, serving two years as president.
-In fact, Rhoton is likely better known for his efforts on behalf of education in Arkansas than his involvement in the development in the West End.
+In fact, Rhoton is likely better known for his efforts on behalf of education in Arkansas than his involvement in the development in the West